-The early history of Rome was set against a background of cultural change, when the simple way of life of the peoples of central Italy were beginning to be affected by influences from the eastern Mediterranean.
+The rise of the Roman Empire can be traced back to Italy of the eighth century BCE.
+This was a period of cultural change, when the simple way of life of the peoples of central Italy was beginning to be affected by new influences from the eastern Mediterranean.

 Latins, Greeks and Etruscans